BernatPuigvert/Personal-Projects/README.md

 # Personal-Projects
 This is my personal projects portfolio.
-It includes math/physics related projects I have developed in my free time.
+It includes math/physics related projects I have worked on in my free time.